When you want to purify and soften your tap water, you have to make some choices:

 The RODI10D is a highly-rated six-stage reverse osmosis system that does a great job filtering contaminants, and also incorporates a water-softening stage (I?ll talk more on water softeners later on in this guide).

-This basically means you will get rid of much of the calcium and magnesium in you water ? making your water taste better and keeping these minerals from collecting on your dishware.
+This basically means you will get rid of most of the calcium and magnesium in your water, improving your water taste and keeping these minerals from collecting on your dishware.

 - Reverse Osmosis Water Filter: Experience what water should taste like with the Express Water reverse osmosis water filtration system filtering up to 99.99% of Lead, Chlorine, Fluoride, Nitrates, Calcium, Arsenic, and more